github/docs/content/rest/guides/using-the-rest-api-to-interact-with-checks.md

 When a user clicks the button, {% data variables.product.prodname_dotcom %} sends the [`check_run.requested_action` webhook](/webhooks/event-payloads/#check_run) to your app.
 When your app receives a `check_run.requested_action` webhook event, it can look for the `requested_action.identifier` key in the webhook payload to determine which button was clicked and perform the requested task.

-For a detailed example of how to set up requested actions with the Checks API, see "[Creating CI tests with the Checks API](/apps/quickstart-guides/creating-ci-tests-with-the-checks-api/#part-2-creating-the-octo-rubocop-ci-test)."
+For a detailed example of how to set up requested actions with the REST API, see "[Creating CI tests with the Checks API](/apps/quickstart-guides/creating-ci-tests-with-the-checks-api/#part-2-creating-the-octo-rubocop-ci-test)."

 {% ifversion fpt or ghec %}
 ## Retention of checks data